 Meet inspiring people

-Surrounding yourself with good people and being able to learn from them is really important.
+Surrounding yourself with good people and being able to learn from them is crucial.
 Having good peers and mentors is invaluable.
-In our case, showing that we are driven and willing to learn has been a big factor in getting people to work with us and attracting mentors to advise us.
-Being open to advice and asking for help when needs be has put us in great stead and we’re fortunate to have great mentors to call upon.
+In our case, showing that we are driven, and willing to learn has been a big factor in getting people to work with us and attracting mentors to advise us.
+Being open to business advice and asking for help when needs be has put us in great stead and we’re fortunate to have great mentors to call upon.

 Fail, Learn & Succeed

 Lastly, a startup is just like any experiment.
-In the words of Eric Reis, “the unit of progress for Lean Startups is validated learning-a rigorous method for demonstrating progress when one is embedded in the soil of extreme uncertainty.”
-As a founder you have to constantly learn, iterate and adapt in all aspects of your business be it on your product, management style or even your daily routine.
+In the words of Eric Reis, “the unit of progress for Lean Startups is validated learning- a rigorous method for demonstrating progress when one is embedded in the soil of extreme uncertainty.”
+As a founder, you have to continually learn, iterate and adapt in all aspects of your business be it on your product, management style or even your daily routine.

-Whilst the above argument is particularly applicable to us as young first time founders I believe that the principle and the importance of constantly learning stands for nearly all founders.
+While the above argument is particularly applicable to us as young first-time founders I believe that the principle and the importance of constant learning stands for nearly all founders.

-We are now 8 months into our startup and the learning that we have experienced has been monumental.
+We are now eight months into our startup, and the learning that we have experienced has been monumental.
 I’m certain that will continue as we are faced with new challenges.
 We are fortunate to have raised investment as part of the Student Upstarts program and to have found many great mentors.
 We are constantly learning about our business and improving our proposition; as demonstrated by a very recent pivot we have taken.
-We’re excited about what the future holds and our journey so far has been immense.
+We’re excited about what the future holds, and our journey so far has been immense.
 It’s a journey that I would highly recommend to anyone.
 Just be ready!